 29. Throughout this article, I explain, at various points, how I determined the estimated battery prototypical run time for my demo layout, locomotives and a few pieces of rolling stock.
 That method is still valid for estimating prototypical run time for anyone else's layout, rolling stock and battery powered locomotives.
 However...

-30. Before choosing Dead Rail, its Pros and Cons were considered.
+30. Before choosing Dead Rail, its Pros and Cons must be considered carefully.
 Dead Rail Pros and Cons Pros

 Cons